Skip to content

 The 2025 Trend: AEC Adoption for AI Clusters

 Active Electrical Cables are emerging as the sweet spot for AI data center cross-rack connections in 2025 — offering 25–50% lower power consumption than AOCs while maintaining excellent signal integrity for 5–10m connections.
-For the ToR-to-spine connections that represent the highest-volume cross-rack cable run in a leaf-spine AI cluster, AEC's combination of power efficiency, signal reliability, and cost competitiveness makes it the increasingly preferred alternative to AOC for distances that fall within its reach envelope.
-Passive DACs remain optimal for within-rack GPU-to-ToR runs at 2 meters or less — zero power consumption and the lowest possible cost per connection, with no signal integrity trade-off at that distance.
+Passive DACs remain optimal for within-rack GPU-to-ToR runs at 2 meters or less.
+For structured cabling considerations, see our 800G Structured Cabling Guide.

 Cost Optimization: DAC for Short Runs